CTR-tools/CTR-tools/ctr-tools/ctr-tools-gui/readme.md

 # Tabs
 ## Info
-Just a welcome tab with some info about framework version and links to github/discord
+Just a welcome tab with some info about framework version and links to github/discord.

 ## BIG archive
-BIG files processing.
+BIG file processing.

 ## VRAM textures
-Used to extract textures from VRAM and write new textures back.
+Extracts textures from VRAM and writes new textures back.

 ## CTR models
-Converts original CTR models to OBJ and back.
+Converts original CTR models to OBJ format and PLY/OBJ models to CTR.

 ## LEV scenes
 Various tools for LEV files mostly used as a debug playground now.